codefresh-io/docs.codefresh.io/_docs/promotions/promotion-scenario-examples.md

 max-width="60%"
 %}

-Here's the Promotion Flow with the updated depenencu
+Here's the `three-env-promotion` Promotion Flow with the updated dependency.

 {% include
 image.html